 Air quality is the measure of the condition of the air expressed in terms of ambient pollutant concentrations and their temporal and spatial distribution.
 Air quality regulations are based on concerns that high concentrations of air pollutants can harm human health, especially for children, the elderly, and people with compromised health conditions; as well as adversely affect public welfare by damage to crops, vegetation, buildings, and other property.
-Appendix C, Air Quality and Climate provides detailed information on regulations, methodology, and the air quality technical report.
+Appendix C, Air Quality and Greenhouse Gas Emissions, provides detailed information on regulations, methodology, and the Air Quality and Greenhouse Gas Technical Report.